nimiq/merchant-map-backend/README.md

 <br/>

-Build all the necassary images and bring the system up:
+Build all the necessary images and bring the system up:
 ```
 docker-compose up
 // OR start containers detached